gowthamgovindhan28/Netflix-Clone/README.md

 - JavaScript
 - ReactJS
 - Firebase (for authentication)
-- [Any additional libraries or frameworks you used, e.g., Axios, Bootstrap]

 ## Live Demo
 You can try out the Netflix Clone by visiting the following link: [Netflix Clone Live Demo](https://gowtham-project-d65d18.netlify.app/)